 The IPP Research Unit has three research foci and respective working groups:

 - Digital Behavior: A direct consequence of digital transformation is a change of the choice environment in which people make decisions, as these decisions increasingly take place in digital instead of analog settings.
 This includes the whole span of rather simple and regular “low-stakes” decisions like daily consumption choices up to irregular and complex “high-stakes” decisions considering career, habitation, or education.
 The research group "Digital Behavior" explores the determinants and consequences of behavioral deviations from rationality taking place in digital environments.
 Doing so, we combine experimental methods from economics and marketing with machine learning techniques from computer science to analyze data sets from the lab and the field featuring applications in education, finance, online shopping, and labor markets.

-- Life Chances and Health: Some people are healthier than others.
+- Life Chances and Inequality: Some people are healthier than others.
 These health differences are not only important in their own right, but may also cause disparities in other economic and human capital outcomes.
 A substantial share of these differences can be traced back to health choices made contemporaneously or much earlier in our lives, as well as to differences in the surroundings we have encountered.
 To design adequate policies, it is essential to understand the paths that shaped our health: which behaviors affect our health?
 Are there exposures that can have effects on health that last for many years?
 How does the health care system affect our health outcomes?
 This may furthermore require us to understand the biology behind the development of our health.
 For example: when exposed to adverse circumstances, some people suffer health consequences while others remain relatively unharmed.
 Why is this so?
 And how does this inform policy makers?